 The D2 and D2A forms should be submitted at least one week prior to the start of the Fall Quarter of the PhD student's 3rd year in the Program.
-The D2 and D2A forms must be submitted to the Graduate College by the Supervising Professor or Committee Chair - not the student - within 48 hours of the examination.
+The D2 and D2A forms must be submitted to the LeBow PhD Program office by the Supervising Professor or Committee Chair - not the student - within 48 hours of the examination.
+The office will, in turn, forward it to the Graduate College.

 A graduate student does not become a doctoral candidate until he or she has passed the candidacy examination.
 The candidacy examination is designed to assess the student's mastery of the theory and research in his or her specialization area and to detect any deficiencies of background that may need further attention.
-The D2 form reports the results of the candidacy examination.
+The D2 form reports the results of the candidacy examination and the D2A forms provide individual feedback by the faculty committee.